kergoth/dotfiles/mercurial/extensions/evolve/docs/sharing.rst

 inattentive or careless user can do harm to himself or others.
 Mercurial with ``evolve`` goes to great lengths to limit the harm you can do by trying to handle all possible types of “troubled” changesets.
-But having a first-aid kit nearby does not excuse you from being careful with sharp knives.
+Nevertheless, having a first-aid kit nearby does not mean you should stop being careful with sharp knives.

 Mutable history shared across multiple repositories by a single developer is a natural extension of this model.
 Once you are used to